tiwong/tiwong.github.io/maths.md

 ### Preprints

-6. Lattice points in quadratic irrational polytopes, with Y. Gaur.
+6. [Lattice points in quadratic irrational polytopes](https://arxiv.org/abs/1810.01065), with Y. Gaur.
+Submitted.

 5. [Shifts of the sum of prime divisor function of Alladi and Erdős](https://arxiv.org/abs/1710.10875), (with S. Shekatkar).
 Submitted.